Warming waters are disrupting freshwater fishing and recreation

 As winter shortens, fish may find more nutrients available to them earlier in the year than usual.
 Other algae-grazing creatures may become more abundant as the food web adjusts to what’s available with less ice cover.

 Warming lakes themselves might exacerbate climate change.
-As temperatures rise, methane from bacteria at the lake’s bottom bubbles up through the water column — particularly in northern lakes — and adds to the atmosphere’s greenhouse gas load.
+As temperatures rise, methane from microbes called archaea at the lake’s bottom bubbles up through the water column — particularly in northern lakes — and adds to the atmosphere’s greenhouse gas load.

 At the Honolulu meeting, biogeochemist Tonya DelSontro of the University of Quebec in Montreal reported on methane release from boreal lakes, those lying between 50° and 70° N in realms such as Canada and Siberia.
 The boreal region contains up to half of the world’s carbon, with lakes an important source and sink.